How to Trade Cryptocurrency for Sustainable Profits in 2022

 A hot wallet works best to facilitate the decentralized blockchain ledger’s changes rather than storing a currency.
 And the linked public and private keys are essential to activate any transactions.

 While the hot wallet’s security and safety are debatable, the vulnerability still lies upon a user’s behavior.
-However, it’s undeniable that hot wallets are prone to hacking because of its online private keys storing nature.
+However, it’s undeniable that hot wallets are prone to hacking because of their online private keys storing nature.
 The chances for hackers infiltrating a hot wallet are high but can be prevented through a hot wallet’s strategic use.
 For example, keeping a small amount of cryptocurrency in a hot wallet is less likely to be targeted for hacks.
-It’s simply not worth the effort hacking into an account with little tokens.
+It’s simply not worth the effort of hacking into an account with little tokens.

 Verdict: Suitable for those who intend to access crypto easily and more frequently.
 It’s easy to set up and accepts more variety of tokens.

 On the contrary, a cold wallet does not utilize internet connectivity to store any cryptocurrencies.
-A cold wallet, aka cold storage, is a digital wallet that holds personal information, including the private keys offline on a platform that is only accessible physically.
+A cold wallet, aka cold storage, is a digital wallet that holds personal information, including private keys offline on a platform that is only accessible physically.
 Hence, preventing cyber infiltration online.

 These cold wallets can be in the form of paper or hardware, depending on your likings.
 As the name suggests, a paper wallet exists when a cryptocurrency owner records its private keys on a piece of paper.
 As for hardware wallets, it can appear in the form of a remote device connected to the internet when used and disconnects when the transaction is over.
 This hardware can be in the form of a USB stick or a memory chip.